P3D-Legacy/pokemon3d.net/README.md

 ## About

-This site is a *work in progress* and has not been published yet.
+This site is a *work in progress* and but has been published.
 It is built with Laravel 8.
 More info to come.